 Conversely your education may be a distant memory, it may have absolutely no bearing on the career that you are currently pursuing, or, you may have very little in the way of formal education or qualifications to speak of.

-The question in both scenarios is, 'what role should education play on your CV?'
+What role should education play on your CV?

 In this article I'm going to answer this question, plus reveal where I, as a professional CV writer, place education and qualifications on a CV, and how I use both to enhance and compliment a candidate's experience and skills.